Guillermo-Mora/Karate-Sharp/README.md

-##Karate Sharp##

-This repository only contains the Videogame code files
+This repository only contains the videogame code files.